Linux

 sudo -i

-Select the disk.
-You can check your disk by ls /dev/disk/by-id/
+Define your storage device.
+You can check your storage device is by ls /dev/disk/by-id/

 MNT=$(mktemp -d)